lokapal-xyz/foundations/content/conciliatorics/Attributes-Structure/Discernment.md

 ---

 Interstitial discernment is a behavior performed by a member.
-This discernment can relate differently to that member's identity—either **bounded** (dependent on their perspective) or **non-bounded** (detached from their presence).
+This discernment can relate to that member's identity in different ways — either **bounded** (dependent on their perspective) or **non-bounded** (detached from their presence).
 We'll adapt this dynamic to more familiar terminology:

 - **Non-bounded Discernment**: Objectivity
 - **Bounded Discernment**: Subjectivity